critiqjo/micro-kernels-talk/README.md

 ## Kid \#2: Genode

+It's like parent process and children, but the parent is responsible for all resource usage by children.

-Quotas: resource trading for deterministic behavior
+Quotas: resource trading for deterministic behavior.

 ## Kid \#3: HelenOS